When should my child begin playing / learning the sport of volleyball?

 How do I know what age group my son / daughter falls into?

 Locate your child's birthdate on the chart below to find out what age group they belong in.

 What is a typical club volleyball season like?

 Club volleyball seasons vary in length and commitment based on age groups.
 Most ages will start their club season at the beginning of January and will run through the end of April.

-13-14's Program: January 1 - April 30 with the possibility of extending the season into May and traveling to Nationals in June upon qualifiying
+High School Prep (14-15's) Program: January 1 - April 30 with the possibility of extending the season into May and traveling to Nationals in June

 For more information about the specific time commitments of each age group, please refer to VCNebraska "Programs".